Basic-Components/aio-tcpserver/README.rst

 Desc
 --------------------------------

 A tcp sever for running `asyncio.Protocol`.
-The inspiration comes from sanic
+The inspiration comes from sanic,

+only support python 3.6+

 keywords:tcp-server,asyncio